OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - **Restricted access to screen contents**: `READ_FRAME_BUFFER`, `CAPTURE_VIDEO_OUTPUT`, and `CAPTURE_SECURE_VIDEO_OUTPUT` permissions are now signature-access only, which prevents silent access to the device's screen contents.
 - **User-facing permission check on legacy apps**: when running an app targeting Android 5.1 (API level 22) or lower for the first time, users will be prompted with a permissions screen where they can revoke access to specific _legacy permissions_ (which previously would be automatically granted at installation time).
-- **Physical activity recognition**: there is a new `ACTIVITY_RECOGNITION` runtime permission for apps that need to detect the user's step count or classify the user's physical activity
-- **Permission groups removed from UI**: despite its misleading name, this change means that apps are not able to [programmatically look up](https://stackoverflow.com/a/35000855 "Link between Android Permissions and Permission Groups") how permissions are grouped (e.g. by using PackageManager's `getAllPermissionGroups` and `queryPermissionsByGroup` methods).
-Developers may look up manually in the corresponding [platform manifest](https://github.com/aosp-mirror/platform_frameworks_base/blob/android-q-preview-5/core/res/AndroidManifest.xml "Android Q Preview 5 - Platform Manifest") and request them.

 #### Activity Permission Enforcement